Finding Your Niche: How Small Towns Can Attract the Right Visitors with Social Media

 2. What do you offer that nearby towns don’t?
 Maybe it’s dark skies for stargazers.
 Quiet roads for gravel riding.
 A downtown that hasn’t been overrun by tourism.

 3. Where do your ideal visitors spend time online?
-Gravel cyclists are on Strava, Instagram, and YouTube.
+Gravel cyclists are on Strava, Ride With GPS, Instagram, and YouTube.
 Birders are on Facebook and birding forums.
 RVers are swapping tips on Campendium and YouTube.

 4. What do they care about beyond travel?
 This is where you build emotional connection.
 Birders care about conservation.
 Cyclists care about safety and solitude.
 Vanlifers care about remote beauty, coffee, and a cell signal (just enough of it).